maxvfischer/DIY-CNC-machine/README.md

 ##### Y-axis 2

-The cables of the second Y-axis stepper motor was cut at a length so that they reached through the Y-axis cable chain going to the front of the CNC machine.
+The extended cables of the second Y-axis stepper motor was cut at a length so that they reached through the Y-axis cable chain going to the front of the CNC machine.

 ![solder_steppers_y_axis_11](./images/build/frame/solder_steppers_y_axis_11.jpg)